incrediblesound/nebulaDB/README.md

 ```javascript
 db.removeLink('a b c');
 ```
-The removeLink method removes a relationship between A and node B. Removing nodes isn't really an option in NebulaDB, but a node with nothing pointing to it is basically inaccessible until another node is updated or created with a connection to that node via its value.
+The removeLink method removes a relationship between A and node B. This feature is not currently implemented, but will be soon.